Content of article

 infections.
 For example, Muslims should keep their nails trimmed and wash their hands

 thoroughly when making ablution before the five daily prayers, before and after eating, after using the bathroom, and at other times.

-“Whoever wakes up from his sleep should wash his hands before putting them in the water for ablution, because nobody knows where his hands were during sleep.”
+And he (PBUH) said,“Whoever wakes up from his sleep should wash his hands before putting them in the water for ablution, because nobody knows where his hands were during sleep.”
+(Sahih, Bukhari)

 Dr. Considine mentioned that Prophet Muhammad (PBUH) “would encourage people to always seek medical treatment and medication.”

 Some Bedouins once asked if they should make use of medical treatment, and he (PBUH) replied, “Make use of medical treatment, for Allah has not made a disease without appointing a remedy for it, with the exception of one disease: old age.”
 (Sahih, Abu Dawood)

 In brief, Prophet Muhammad (PBUH) taught us that anyone who seeks protection, safety, and happiness should believe sincerely in the One True God (Allah), the Creator, worshiping Him and praying to Him alone.
 God (Allah) is the One who has the ultimate control and power.
 It is He, the Creator, who is entirely able to protect and heal us, according to His Will.
 The Glorious Qur’an states: ‘And when I am ill, it is He who cures me.’
 (26:80)